marcdotson/asc-training/README.md

 - Initialize the project library once using `renv::init()`.
 This will create the `renv` folder (with its own `.gitignore`), a lockfile `renv.lock`, and an `.Rprofile` file.
-- Once you’ve intalled packages, add them to the project library using `renv::snapshot()`.
+- Once you’ve installed packages, add them to the project library using `renv::snapshot()`.
 - To install the specific packages of an already-existing project library, use `renv::restore()`.

-Read [https://rstudio.github.io/renv/index.html](here) for more on using `{renv}`, including creating and maintaining Python environments.
+Read [here](https://rstudio.github.io/renv/index.html) for more on using `{renv}`, including creating and maintaining Python environments.

 ## Miscellaneous Details